parisepigenetics/RASflow_EDC/README.md

 [...]
 # ================== Configuration for trimming ==================

 ## Number of trimmed bases
-## put "no" for TRIM3 if you don't want to trim a fixed number of bases.
+## put "no" for TRIM3 and TRIM5 if you don't want to trim a fixed number of bases.
-TRIM3: 91 #  integer or "no", hard-clip sequences from their 5' end, keep the N 3' end bases (remove start of the sequences) , put "no" if don't want trimming
-TRIM5: 91 #  integer or "no", hard-clip sequences from their 3' end, keep the N 5' end bases (remove end of the sequences) , the trimming of the beginning of the read is done first.
-This number should be smaller than or equal to TRIM3 (it is the final length of the sequences).
+TRIM5: 10 #  integer or "no", remove N bp from the 5' end of reads.
+This may be useful if the qualities were very poor, or if there is some sort of unwanted bias at the 5' end.
+TRIM3: no # integer or "no", remove N bp from the 3' end of reads AFTER adapter/quality trimming has been performed.
 ```

-!!
-The number you indicate is the number of bases **to keep** !!
-Of note, this trimming is done before the adapter removal and read filtering.
-- If you don't want to trim a fixed number of bases, put "no" for TRIM3 (TRIM5 won't be used then).
-- If you want to trim only 3' end, set TRIM3 to the starting read length and TRIM5 to the final length you want.
-- If you want to trim only 5' end, set TRIM3 and TRIM5 to the final length you want (as in the example above).
-- If you want to trim both, put
-TRIM3: read length MINUS number of bases to remove at 5' end
-TRIM5: final length.

-Nota: I will probably modify that part to be more computationally efficient.

 ### Mapping and counting